Lapin0t/phd-manuscript/main/06_instances.typ

 For these negative types, i.e., continuations, we need to devise a notion of observation which will make up the content of the OGS moves.
-The only sensible thing to do with a continuation $jwa.neg A$ is to send it a something of type
+The only sensible thing to do with a continuation $jwa.neg A$ is to send it something of type
-$A$, and as our goal is to hide continuations from moves, this something should be void of any continuation abstraction.
+$A$.
+As our goal is to hide continuations from moves, this something should be void of any continuation abstraction.
 This can be recognized as the set of _ultimate patterns_ of type $A$, i.e., maximally deep patterns of type $A$.